 Poncha Pass

-Poncha Pass is the main entrance into the San Luis Valley from the north.
-It is for today's paved US285, and - once upon a time - it was for de Anza chasing Comanches as well as the Denver Rio Grande Railway.
-This is a passage between two magnificent, wide valleys, passing foothills of the Sangre de Cristo Range and the northern most Sawatch Range.
-The most lasting impression of a ride across the pass is probably obtained riding from north to south, while descending into the San Luis Valley.
-The Sangre de Cristo Range has some unique characteristics for a Colorado mountain range.
-These mountains not only contain groups of rugged, glaciated peaks but also alluvial fans, characteristic of dessert ranges further south.
+The Sangre de Cristo Mountains have some unique characteristics for a Colorado mountain range.
+These peaks not only contain groups of rugged, glaciated peaks but also alluvial fans, characteristic of dessert ranges further south.
 These large fan shaped landforms at the mouth of canyons are water deposited sand and rocks, which accumulate in a gentle slope, instead of being washed out of the valley, as would be the case in a wetter climate.
-Consequnetly the road descends into the valley, like an arrow aiming straght between large, gentle, fan shaped landforms, leading up to a linear range.

 click on profile for more detail

-1. (mile00,7982ft) START-FINISH SOUTH : Villa Grove, Hayden Pass dirt road joins from right.
+1. (mile00,7982ft) START-FINISH SOUTH : Villa Grove

 2. (mile14,9010ft) TOP: Poncha Pass